nancy.harrison@infobridge-solutions.com

 • document/content analysis/mapping; targeting current formats to XML elements (using DITA, DocBook, or other standard); to start, within current documents (to avoid publishing gap)

-• client-specific requirements; customization of DITA or DocBook
+• client-specific requirements; customization/specialization of DITA or DocBook to meet client-specific needs

-• content migration requirements; what documents need to be converted first? how to handle boilerplate?
+• content migration requirements; for example, what documents need to be converted first? how to handle boilerplate?

 • content re-architecture issues; storing content in reusable chunks instead of monolithic books/chapters